alterNERDtive/VaultHunters-tweaks/README.md

 ## Fixes

+* Fixed the “Intelligence” talent giving Illager damage at tier 4.
+Seems they don’t even force 4 eyes when commiting …
 * ~~Fixed “Wild” having a significantly higher weight than the other negative modifiers past level 20.~~ No longer exists as random modifier.
 * Vault compass can once again be put in a backpack.
 The exploit that prompted